josephquesnel/DuckDuckGo_Image_Scraper/README.md

 This python module is just meant to make downloading images from duck duck go much easier.
 You can use the search function to generate a list of URL's from the search query.
-This query is parsed so treat the search as you would do it in duckduckgo.
+This query is parsed so treat the search as you would in duckduckgo.

 Currently only works if you have Chrome or Brave browser installed